 On one occasion, I was nearly finished with the interview when I realised, to my horror, that my interviewer couldn't see me!

 Learn some of the features, like screen-sharing.
 I really impressed on a Skype interview when I used Sketchbook Pro (which is now free, by the way) to draw a symmetrical function.

+And, have a backup compute or mobile just in case.
 During a couple of Skype interviews, my microphone would randomly and mysteriously turn off after a dozen seconds and I had to manually turn it back on.
 It took me about a month to find out that it was caused by a virus!
 So that ruined several opportunities.

 Tip #6: Know the lingo.

 Below are some terms you should familiarise yourself with before entering an interview.